adrian-kriegel/odysseus/README.md

 Odysseus (**O**ptimal **DY**namic **S**ystems using **S**ymbolic **EU**ler-Lagrange equation**S** - yes, really) is a Python library for symbolically deriving the dynamics equations that govern the motion of mechatronic systems.
 The library allows for the creation of simulations, computed torque controllers, or NMPC controllers from robot descriptions such as URDF.

+## Example 0: Efficient controllers from a URDF

+The script `examples/urdf_computed_torque.py` generates a shared library that can be loaded by a controller to realize efficient exact linearization via state feedback.

 ## Example 1: Manual Construction

 The following pieces of code are taken from `examples/rrbot_model.py`.
 The snippets are incomplete.
 Consult the source for a runnable example.
 The example shows how to manually construct a joint-actuated inverted pendulum.
 Example 2 shows how to load a model from a URDF file.
 Class descriptions and more detailed explanations can be found in the respective docstrings.